gurafu-docs/open-weather-map-graphql/_pages/getting-started/1-authentication.md

 You can access the Open Weather Map API through RapidAPI.
 See the [RapidAPI Open Weather Map API](https://rapidapi.com/gurafu/api/open-weather-map-graphql) for more information.

+You will need to provide the `x-rapidapi-key` header with your RapidAPI key.
+You can find your RapidAPI key in the [RapidAPI Playground](https://rapidapi.com/gurafu/api/open-weather-map-graphql/playground).

 ### Open Weather Map

 So we can retrieve the data from the Open Weather Map API, you need to provide your Open Weather Map `appid`.
 You can do this in one of two ways: